martencassel/nodejs-websocket-nginx-ingress-setup/README.md

 ## Notes

-The makefile will add a host entry into your /etc/hosts failure, which requires entering your password in the sudo prompt.
+The makefile will add a host entry into your /etc/hosts.
+It requires you to perform sudo, thus entering your password.

 TCP traffic from the host to the nginx ingress pod will be available by using the following NAT configurations

-    - From Host to the Kind Kubernetes Nodes (See ./scripts/kind-cluster-config.yaml)
+    - From Host to the Kind Kubernetes Nodes (Docker port-mapping in kind, See ./scripts/kind-cluster-config.yaml)
-    - From Kind Kubernetes Node to the Ingress Service (See ./manifests/service.yaml)
+    - From Kind Kubernetes Node to the Ingress Service (Kubernetes NodePort, See ./manifests/service.yaml)

 DNS resolution from the host to the pod is made available by the following configurations